Marijuana and Driving Under the Influence (DUI)

 and respectful.
 You may also refuse field breath tests.
 However, because

-test after being arrested, without consequences.
-Doing so may result in
+after being arrested, without consequences.
+Doing so may result in a one-year

-a one-year suspension of your driver's license, and can be used against
+suspension of your driver's license, and can be used against you in court.

 Choosing the Chemical Test